Ricardo Adolfo Jacobo Carty

 The years, however, had not been easy.
 Leg injuries hobbled him repeatedly, and he suffered a sub-par 1967 and lost all of 1968 to a bout of tuberculosis.
 He missed 1971 completely with injuries suffered during winter baseball.
 In between those two lost seasons he showed the kind of player he could be if he could only stay on the field, putting up a terrific .342 BA./549 SA line in 104 games in 1969 and an even hotter 25/101/.366/.454 OBP campaign in 1971.

 Destined by persistent ailment and advancing years for the made-to-order DH role, Carty moved to the American League in time for the position's debut there in 1973.
 He spent the season with three teams before settling in with the Cleveland Indians from 1974 to 1977, playing for the most part excellently.
 Selected by the Toronto Blue Jays in the 1977 expansion draft, he was traded back to Cleveland before the season, then sent back to Toronto once it was over.
 He split 1978 between the Blue Jays and the Oakland Athletics, hitting a career high (and then DH record) 31 home runs.
 He finished up as the Blue Jays' regular DH in 1979, becoming at 39 years, 339 days the oldest player in MLB history to hit his 200th home run that August.

-In Carty's scorching early days comparisons were made to Roberto Clemente and the Pirate superstar's rising AL rival, Tony Oliva, whose own potential Hall of Fame path was likewise derailed by repeated leg injury.
-By career's end Baseball Reference's similarity scores shows his most similar player as Pedro Guerrero, a streaky thumper Bill James called baseball's best hitter of the 1980s.
+In Carty's scorching early days comparisons were made to Roberto Clemente and the Pirate superstar's rising AL rival, Tony Oliva, whose own potential Hall of Fame path was likewise derailed by repeated leg injuries.
+By his career's end Baseball Reference's similarity scores shows his most similar player as Pedro Guerrero, a streaky thumper Bill James called baseball's best hitter of the 1980s.

-Carty's 31-game 1970 hitting streak was the Atlanta Brave record till passed by Dan Uggla in 2011.
+Carty's 31-game hitting streak in 1970 was the Atlanta Braves record till passed by Dan Uggla in 2011.
 He is the all-time Dominican Winter League career Home Run leader with 59, and was elected to the Latino Baseball Hall of Fame in its Class of 2011.
 Carty is the uncle of pitcher Julio Santana.
 His cousin, Ramon Carty, played in the Dominican Republic but not in the Dominican League.